PurdueMINDS/GNNsMiscalibrated/README.md

 In this repository we make available the Friendster dataset used in our
 paper:

 Leonardo Teixeira, Brian Jalaian, Bruno Ribeiro.
-[Are Graph Neural Networks Miscalibrated?](http://arxiv.org/abs/1905.02296) (ICML Workshop on Learning and Reasoning with Graph-Structured Representations).
+(2019).
+[Are Graph Neural Networks Miscalibrated?](http://arxiv.org/abs/1905.02296) *ICML Workshop on Learning and Reasoning with Graph-Structured Representations*.

 If you use the data or code from this repository in your own code, please cite our paper: